Lonimokio/School-codes/README.md

 # School-codes
-## All my school codes
+## Here I have stored my school code snipets and projects.
+Hopefully they can help you.

-### Here i will store all my coding projects and code snipets from school (that i can still find).
+### Codes can be found stored in folders according to languege and assignment.
+These codes are not meant to be straigth copied and returned as your own for school.
+If you can find use in these feel free to browse them and use snipets.
-### Codes are stored in folders containing certain code projects
+### Most snipets are very simple, but i hope they can still benefit you.
-### Repl link cause i dont want to donwload all of those files one at a time https://replit.com/@ArttuMutka1
+#### Link to [Replit](https://replit.com/@ArttuMutka1 "Replit") where I have other code snipets.